This Quick Cheat Sheet Will Help You Evaluate Any Checking Account

 6. Is There a Sign-up Bonus?

 Banks often run promotional offers — typically a cash bonus when you open an account and keep X amount of money in it for a specified amount of time.
 If you’re considering a handful of similar accounts with no important distinctions among them, go with the one that’s currently offering the best sign-on reward.
+For a full list of these bonuses, check out our bank promotions coverage.

 7. Should You Choose a Credit Union Instead?